 extending the term of a grand jury or additional grand jury so that it may complete an investigation specified by the judge in the order.
-The grand jury shall continue until it concludes its investigation or is sooner discharged by the judge, during any extension, but is limited to the investigation specified in the order.
+During an extension, the grand jury shall continue until it concludes its investigation or is sooner discharged by the judge but is limited to the investigation specified in the order.